ahs502/zettel-extension-upvote/README.md

-# Zettel Extension Seed
+# Zettel Module - Upvote

-This is a seed project to speed-up developing extensions for [Zettel](https://app.zettel.ooo).
+This is a tutorial module project for [Zettel](https://app.zettel.ooo).
 You can read more about the platform [here](http://zettel.ooo).

 The repository consists of two projects: